Summerville woman’s death considered suspicious

 Nisbet said that Grooms’ death is considered suspicious, but he would not disclose any further details.

-A funeral was scheduled for Tuesday evening at the Parks Funeral Home Chapel.
+A funeral was scheduled for Tuesday evening at the Parks Funeral Home Chapel, according to the obituary.